Carousel Fun Facts

 - Carousels have been featured in such popular Broadway musicals as Carousel and such famous movies as Mary Poppins and The Sting.

-- The town of Mansfield, Ohio, may be the only one in America to have initiated its downtown revitalization efforts with a brand new wooden carousel, completed and unveiled in 1991.
+- The town of Mansfield, Ohio was one of the first in America to have initiated its downtown revitalization efforts with a brand new wooden carousel, completed and unveiled in 1991.

 - All carousels manufactured by Peter Petz Productions of Germany are pre-dated by 100 years (thus 1998 becomes 1898) to give his period pieces an even greater nineteenth century feel.